Business Car Leasing Makes Dollars & Sense

 You can make your business visible to thousands of people each day with the right branding elements.
 A uniform fleet of leased vehicles with simple branding elements can serve as an around-the-clock moving billboard for your company.
-According to a study conducted by American Trucking Association, the advertising impact can be astronomical:
+According to a study conducted by American Trucking Associations, the advertising impact can be astronomical:

 - 91% of people that notice ads mounted on the sides of vehicles are able to recall the information days later.

 - Vehicles are the ideal way to provide mobile, targeted coverage over an entire marketing area.

 - 96% of respondents suggested fleet graphics had a bigger impact than other types of outdoor media, such as billboards.